tdykstra/AspNetCore.Docs/aspnetcore/release-notes/aspnetcore-9/includes/hybrid-cache.md

 `HybridCache` is designed to be a drop-in replacement for existing `IDistributedCache` and `IMemoryCache` usage, and it provides a simple API for adding new caching code.
 It provides a unified API for both in-process and out-of-process caching.

 To understand the `HybridCache` API, compare it to `IDistributedCache` code.
-Here's an example of a service that uses `IDistributedCache`:
+Here's an example of what using `IDistributedCache` looks like:

 ```cs
 public class SomeService(IDistributedCache cache)